jkbroot/thawani/README.md

 - `cancel`: Cancels an existing session.
 - `list`: Lists all sessions with optional pagination.
 - `createCheckoutUrl`: Generates a URL for the payment checkout page.
+- `retrieveByClientReference`: Retrieves a session using a client-provided reference ID.
+- `retrieveByInvoice`: Retrieves a session using an invoice number.

 ### Customers
 - `create`: Registers a new customer in the payment system.